04/12/2019 Amendment approved by Chancellor

 - Any toxic material or product of plants, animals, microorganisms (including but not limited to bacteria, viruses, fungi, rickettsiae, or protozoa), or infectious substances, or a recombinant or synthesized molecule (whatever the origin and method of production), which includes any poisonous substance or biological product that: (a) may be engineered as a result of biotechnology; (b) produced by a living organism; or (c) is an isomer or biological product, homologue, or derivative of such a substance.

-- Regulated biological agent or toxin as identified by the CDC-APHIS National Select Agents Registry Program (NSAR) pursuant to (a) HHS-CDC 42 Code of federal Regulations (CFR) Part 73; (b) USDA-APHIS (9 CFR Part 121) or (7 CFR Part 331); http://www.selectagents.gov.
+- Regulated biological agent or toxin as identified by the Federal Select Agents Program pursuant to the Code of Federal Regulations (CFR) in (a) 42 CFR Part 73; (b) 9 CFR Part 121; or (c) 7 CFR Part 331.

-- Voting members of the Institutional Biosafety Committee are appointed by the vice president for research upon recommendation from but not limited to the institutional biosafety committee chair and the director of compliance.
+- Voting members of the Institutional Biosafety Committee are appointed by the vice president for research, after consideration of the recommendations from the institutional biosafety committee chair and Research Integrity and Compliance.

 - The term of membership on the Institutional Biosafety Committee is a twelve-month renewable period.
 It is not uncommon for members to serve at least two years.
-The committee chair and the director of compliance will make a recommendation for renewal of membership on the committee to the vice president for research.
+The committee chair and the director of Research Integrity and Compliance will make a recommendation for renewal of membership on the committee to the vice president for research.

-- The institutional biosafety committee chair is a continuous appointment by the vice president for research, with an annual confirmation from the committee to the vice president for research.
+- The Institutional Biosafety Committee chair is a continuous appointment by the vice president for research, with an annual confirmation from the committee to the vice president for research.
 The biosafety officer is a continuous position appointment.
-The biosafety officer is a professional position that reports to the director of compliance.
+The biosafety officer is a professional position that reports to the director of Research Integrity and Compliance.

 - The composition of the Institutional Biosafety Committee should include at least eight members employed by or otherwise affiliated with the university and two community members that are not otherwise affiliated with the university, with the following expertise and/or job duties: